nico87/xp-plugins-fmsloader/README.md

-FMS flight plan loader plugin for X-Plane 10 v1.0.0
+Flightplan loader plugin for X-Plane 10 v1.0.0
 ===================================================

 This plugin let you type your flight plan into the FMS.